Hôtel de Besenval: Revolutionary years

+Charles-Philippe de France, Comte d'Artois, the king's brother and Colonel Général of the Swiss Regiments and the Grisons Troops in the uniform of the Swiss Guards.
+Although he formally held the office of Colonel Général, this position was essentially honorary; effective command and administration were exercised by Louis-Auguste Augustin, Comte d'Affry.
+After his duel in the Bois de Boulogne on the morning of 16 March 1778 with the Duc de Bourbon over an Incident at the Opera Ball on Mardi Gras, the Comte d'Artois dined later that day with the Duc de Polignac, the Chevalier de Crussol and the Baron de Besenval at the Hôtel de Besenval and thanked all of them for having helped to prevent a real duel with the Duc de Bourbon.

-By 1789, at the dawn of the French Revolution, Pierre Victor de Besenval had accumulated the prestigious and influential positions of Lieutenant-Général of the King's Armies, Lieutenant-Colonel of the Swiss Guards Regiment and Commandant en chef of the troops and garrisons in the interior of France with the exception of the city of Paris.
-In addition, he was also a recipient of the prestigious Order of Saint Louis, which he had received in 1766 for the reorganisation of the Swiss Regiments and the Grisons Troops, of which he was Inspecteur général between 1762 and 1770.
-It was the baron's wish to hand over the office of Inspecteur général to his compatriot Anton de Salis de Marschlins (1732–1812).
-Jean-Baptiste-Denis Després, Pierre Victor de Besenval's secretary, aptly summarised the baron's success: "Le Baron de Besenval fut un de ces hommes à qui tout réussit" (the Baron de Besenval was one of those men who succeeded in everything).
+By 1789, at the dawn of the French Revolution, Pierre Victor de Besenval had accumulated the following prestigious and influential positions: Lieutenant-Général of the King's Armies, Lieutenant-Colonel of the Swiss Guards Regiment as well as Commandant en chef of the troops and garrisons in the interior of France with the exception of the city of Paris.
+In addition, he was also a recipient of the prestigious Order of Saint Louis, which he had received on 1 January 1766 for the reorganisation of the Swiss Regiments and the Grisons Troops, of which he was Inspecteur Général between 1762 and 1770.
+It was the baron's wish to hand over the office of Inspecteur Général to his compatriot Anton de Salis de Marschlins (1732–1812).
+In 1787, Jean-Baptiste-Denis Després, the secretary of Pierre Victor de Besenval, aptly summarised the baron's continued success in a letter to Maria Anna, Baronne von Roll von Emmenholz, née de Diesbach de Torny, wife of Franz Joseph, Baron von Roll von Emmenholz, a relative of the baron from Solothurn: "Le Baron de Besenval fut un de ces hommes à qui tout réussit" (the Baron de Besenval was one of those men to whom all things prospered).